Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

   social dancing.
 - A major phrase is 32 beats.
 A minor phrase is 16 beats (usually) or 8 beats (rarely).
 Songs are usually structured in sets of minor and major phrases.
+- Contemporary music is written in 8 bar phrases, and each bar has 4 beats.
+This means there are 32 beats in a phrase.
+In Blues each phrase is 12 bars, so there are 48 beats in each phrase.
 - All ballroom dances except Waltz are written in 4/4 time and can be danced using 8 beat patterns:
   - Bachata: 4- or 8-beat patterns